VAWA MEI STAFF

 Tam supports the VAWA MEI team in all of its work, from providing basic phone and email support to assisting with the design, drafting and dissemination of reports.
 Before joining the team, Tam worked at community colleges in Connecticut and in newspaper newsrooms in that state as well as in New Hampshire, Maine and Massachusetts.

-Alexa is a Research Assistant with VAWA MEI.
+Alexa is a Policy Analyst with VAWA MEI.
 In this capacity, she provides technical assistance to discretionary and formula grantees, cleans and synthesizes data, and assists in the implementation of webinar training for grantees.
 Prior to joining the team, she was the manager of the Habitat for Humanity ReStore in Portland, Maine.
-In her spare time, Alexa likes to go antiquing and enjoys spending time with her wife Amy and their dog, Archie.
+In her spare time, Alexa likes to go antiquing and enjoys spending time with her wife Amy and their dogs, Archie and Fergus.

 Elisabeth is a Senior Policy Associate and the Project Director of the VAWA MEI.
 Elisabeth started her career in anti-violence work in Maine as a domestic violence hotline advocate, volunteer coordinator, and Sexual Assault Response Team (SART) coordinator.
 She returned to Maine after a decade in New York City, where she completed a Master’s in Public Health, focusing on health policy and management while leading public health projects in both private and public sectors.
 Elisabeth has a particular interest in research and evaluation of health care best practices for survivors of intimate partner violence.
+She also serves as a peer reviewer for the U.S. Department of Justice, Office of Justice Programs’ National Institute of Justice (NIJ) and Office on Violence Against Women (OVW) Violence Against Women Research & Evaluation Standing Review Panel.
 Elisabeth lives with her partner and toddler in Portland.
 When she’s not juggling nascent parenting, she hops into a port seat with the good people of Portland Community Rowing as much as possible.

 Viacheslav is a Research Analyst with VAWA MEI.
 In his role, Viacheslav provides technical assistance to discretionary and formula grantees, cleans and synthesizes data, and coordinates the creation of Summary Data Reports.
 Born in Ukraine, he moved to the United States in 2008.
 Prior to his position at VAWA MEI, Viacheslav worked in multiple international non-profit organizations including the United Nations and Equality Maine.
 Outside of work, Viacheslav enjoys cooking and spending time near the ocean.

-Brook is a Research Assistant with VAWA MEI.
-In this capacity, she provides technical assistance to discretionary and formula grantees, cleans and synthesizes data, and assists in the design and implementation of webinar training for grantees.
-Prior to joining the team, Brook worked as a Marketing Analyst in e-commerce.
+Brook is a Research Analyst with VAWA MEI.
+She cleans and analyzes OVW grantee data, provides training and technical assistance to OVW grantees, and develops internal and external program reporting tools.
+Brook earned her B.A. in Psychology with a minor in Political Science from the University of Vermont.
 In her free time, she enjoys all that the coast of Maine has to offer, and has recently taken up bike touring as another means of admiring Maine’s beautiful scenery.

 Susan is a Research Analyst with VAWA MEI where she developed and maintains an Access database system that automates essential components of the data cleaning process.
 Prior to joining the VAWA MEI team, Susan managed an organic vegetable farm CSA (community supported agriculture) in Standish, Maine while she helped raise six children.
 She enjoys being outdoors and taking photos of nature and unusual things.